 How to Make Green Beer for St. Patrick’s Day

-Whether you’re hosting a St. Paddy’s Day party or simply treating yourself to a pint, these are the tips and tricks you need to know to make the perfect pint of green beer.
+Whether you’re hosting a St. Paddy’s Day party or simply treating yourself to a pint, these are the tips and tricks you need to know to DIY a perfect green beer.

 By Justin Beerber on Mar.
-14, 2017
+10, 2019

 - light beer